Skip to main content

 Laser products that are sold to other manufacturers for use as components of any system for subsequent sale are not subject to IEC 60825-1, since the final product will itself be subject to this standard.
 Laser products that are sold by or for manufacturers of end products for use as repair parts for the end products are also not subject to IEC 60825-1.
 However, if the laser system within the laser product is operable when removed from the end product, the requirements of IEC 60825-1 apply to the removable laser system.

 In addition to the adverse effects potentially resulting from exposure to laser radiation, some laser equipment may also have other associated hazards, such as electricity, chemicals and high or low temperatures.
 Laser radiation may cause temporary visual impairment, such as dazzle and glare.
-Such effects depend on the task and ambient lighting level and are beyond the scope of this Part 1.
+Such effects depend on the task and ambient lighting level and are beyond the scope of Part 1.
 The classification and other requirements of this standard are intended to address only the laser radiation hazards to the eyes and skin.
 Other hazards are not included within its scope.

 IEC 60825-1 introduces a system of classification of lasers and laser products emitting radiation in the wavelength range 180 nm to 1 mm according to their degree of optical radiation hazard to aid hazard evaluation and to aid the determination of user control measures.

 It also establishes requirements for the manufacturer to supply information so that proper precautions can be adopted.
 This ensures, through labels and instructions, adequate warning to individuals of hazards associated with accessible radiation from laser products and reduces the possibility of injury by minimizing unnecessary accessible radiation.
-The text of IEC 60825-1:2014 has been approved in Europe as EN 60825-1:2014 without any changes.

 *